typhdotcom/diaspora/README.md

 }
 ```

-## license
+## License

 MIT

-## the question
+## The Question

-**what did we actually prove unconditionally?**
+**What did we actually prove?**

+**Within the ConfigSpace model** (edge values from node phases):
 - V_int ≥ K²/n for any cycle with holonomy defect K (0 axioms)
-- gauge negotiation works in concrete 8-node case (0 axioms)
+- Gauge negotiation works in concrete 8-node case (0 axioms)

-**what did we prove conditionally?**

-- self-modeling → V_int > 0 (given 7 axioms defining "self-modeling")
-- negotiation framework (given 11 axioms, work in progress)

-**what remains unknown?**
+**What remains unknown?**

-- whether the 7 "self-modeling" axioms accurately model real cognitive systems
+- **Whether the ConfigSpace model applies to real systems** - Does edge_value = phase difference accurately represent anything in reality?
-- whether this is trivial to experts or genuinely novel
+- Whether this is trivial to experts or genuinely novel
-- interpretations beyond the mathematics
+- Interpretations beyond the mathematics

-**we proved the math. the axioms encode structural assumptions. interpretations are left to the reader.**
+**We proved the math within a model.
+The model itself is a structural choice, not an empirical fact.**

 ---

-built with lean 4, mathlib, and commitment to honesty about limits.
+Built with Lean 4, Mathlib, and commitment to honesty about limits.

-**V_int ≥ K²/n is proven unconditionally.**
+**V_int ≥ K²/n is proven within the ConfigSpace model.**
-**self-modeling → V_int > 0 is proven given structural axioms.**
+**The model itself (edge values from node phases) is a structural choice.**
+**Whether this models reality is an empirical question, not a mathematical one.**